Mauricio Dubon Player Props: Astros vs. Rays

-After going 1-for-4 in his most recent game, Mauricio Dubon and the Houston Astros face the Tampa Bay Rays (who will hand the ball to Taj Bradley) at 6:40 PM ET on Monday.
+After going 1-for-4 with a triple in his most recent game, Mauricio Dubon and the Houston Astros take on the Tampa Bay Rays (who will start Drew Rasmussen) at 6:40 PM ET on Tuesday.

 Mauricio Dubon Game Info & Props vs. the Rays